angular/angular-cli/.github/ISSUE_TEMPLATE/Bug.md

+---
+name: 🐞 Bug Report
+about: Something is broken in Angular Universal
+---

 <--
 Please follow the below issue template.
 Issues not following the issue template will be closed.
 Please provide _as much detail as possible_ in as minimal a reproduction as possible.
 This means no/only one third-party